-State Retail Operations Non-Retail Operations Both Illinois Stay at Home Order is vendors, and patrons.
-Ensure frequent disinfection of the business as well as regular cleaning, especially of high-touch surfaces.
-Continue to encourage telework, whenever possible and feasible. n effect until May 30, 2020.
-Executive Order 20-26 Press Release Guidance FAQs Executive Order 20-28 Press Release Guidelines for Professional Office Settings May 21, 2020 Requires all retail businesses that are reopening or continuing to operate to: Limit the number of customers in their facility at any given time to no more than 50% of occupational capacity and assign staff to monitor capacity.
+State Retail Operations Non-Retail Operations Both Local Control 20-26 Press Release Guidance FAQs Executive Order 20-28 Press Release Guidelines for Professional Office Settings May 21, 2020 Limit the number of customers in their facility at any given time to no more than 50% of occupational capacity and assign staff to monitor capacity.
 Ensure 6 feet between employees (if impossible, install barriers).
 Require symptomatic employees to stay home and recommend they be tested.
 Train employees on the importance of hygiene and sanitation.
 Limit their hours of operation and consider implementing separate hours for vulnerable populations.
 Require employees to wear face coverings and consider requiring customers to wear face coverings.
 Comply with social distancing and other separation measures, sanitation of all applicable areas, and other mitigation measures.
-Advises that professional services-including insurance services-be conducted virtually or by telephone whenever reasonably possible.
-Suggests that owners and managers of professional services and other office-based businesses needing on-site work should: Return staff in phases.
+Clean high-touch items after each use.
+Encourages retail businesses to promote and continue online or call-in ordering with delivery or curbside pickup.
+Strongly encourages retail services-be conducted virtually or by telephone whenever reasonably possible.
+Suggests that owners and managers of professional services and other office-based businesses needing onsite work should: Return staff in phases.
 Train all employees on the importance of hygiene, sanitation, and the need to stay home when sick.
 Allow as many people as practical to work from home.
-Limit the number of inperson meeting participants.
+Limit the number of in-person meeting participants.
 Ensure 6 feet of distance between work stations (if impossible, create barriers).
-Require regular handwashing and face coverings for Requires all businesses continuing operations or being allowed to reopen to adhere to the following: Develop a plan to implement measures and safeguards to ensure a safe environment for their employees, customers, clients, and members, including-at a minimum: Instituting an employee health screening process.
+Require regular handwashing and face coverings for employees.
+Limit travel.
+Maximize spacing at front desks that Develop a plan to implement measures and safeguards to ensure a safe environment for their employees, customers, clients, and members, including-at a minimum: Instituting an employee health screening process.
 Employing enhanced cleaning and disinfecting protocols for the workplace, including regularly cleaning high-touch surfaces.
 Enhancing the ability of employees, customers, and clients to wash hands or take other personal hygiene measures such as use of hand sanitizer.
 Complying with social distancing requirements established by the CDC.
 Comply with safety and health standards established and enforced by IOSHA.
 Take proactive measures to ensure compliance with the social distancing and sanitation requirements, including-where possible, the following: Designate 6-foot distances.
 Have hand sanitizer and sanitizing products readily available.
 Implement separate operating hours for vulnerable populations.
 Post online whether a facility is open and how best to reach the facility/continue services by phone or remotely.
-Encourages all businesses and employers to adopt and/or take the following actions: Allow as many employees as possible to work from home by implementing policies regarding teleworking and video
+Encourages all businesses and employers to adopt and/or take the following actions: Allow as many employees as possible to political subdivision, or other local government entity from contradicting or imposing less restrictive requirements than those set forth in the reopening order (i.e., any such ordinance, directive, or order will be void and of no force or effect).
+Clarifies, however, that unless explicitly prohibited, local ordinances, directives, and orders may be more restrictive.